mobxjs/mobx/docs/refguide/spy.md

 Usage: `spy(listener)`.
 Registers a global spy listener that listens to all events that happen in MobX.
 It is similar to attaching an `observe` listener to *all* observables at once, but also notifies about running (trans/re)actions and computations.
 Used for example by the `mobx-react-devtools`.

-Spy listeners always receive one object, which has at least a `type` field.
+Spy listeners always receive one object, which usually has at least a `type` field.
 The following events are emitted by default by spy.

 | event | fields | nested |
 | --- | --- |--- |